Dash-Industry-Forum/dash.js/test/functional/index.md

 # Description

-The functional test suite implements integration tests using Web Test Runner with WebDriver browser launchers.
-Functional tests validate player functionality such as play, pause, seek, DRM, text tracks, and more against real media streams.
+The functional test suite implements integration tests that validate player functionality such as play, pause, seek, DRM, text tracks, and more against real media streams.
+Tests run in any browser via the standalone test runner — a self-contained Express server with WebSocket communication, Rollup bundling, and a dashboard for device management and result tracking.

 # Structure